-Tim Poole has been CEO of Carers Gloucestershire since December 2003 having joined after 20 years in the commercial sector in Financial Services.
+Tim Poole has been CEO of Carers Gloucestershire since December 2003 having joined after 20 years in the commercial sector in financial services.

 In his time in Gloucestershire Tim has been on the Professional Executive Committee of the then Primary Care Trust and is currently Vice-Chair of Healthwatch Gloucestershire.
 He is also on the Board of Crossroads Care Forest of Dean and Herefordshire.

 Tim has personal experience of caring for family members across two generations which helps shape his thinking and approach to supporting carers.
-He is also the Chair of a local charity providing tennis and recreational opportunities in an underprivileged area of Swindon.
-For his sins, Tim is a long suffering season ticket holder at Gloucester Rugby.

 She became involved with Newcastle Carers as she was keen to pursue a role that she could combine with looking after her young family, and was drawn to this charity in particular having undertaken a caring role for her parents who both suffered from different types of dementia.